OptimisedLabs/slackhook/README.md

 Whilst this is by no means an exhaustive list, I would like to thank:
 - [Apple](https://developer.apple.com), standing on the shoulders of giants...
 - Excellent article on [Building a command line tool using the Swift Package Manager](https://www.swiftbysundell.com/posts/building-a-command-line-tool-using-the-swift-package-manager) by [John Sundell](https://github.com/johnsundell)
+- [httpbin](https://httpbin.org), a simple HTTP Request & Response Service.
+Such a useful tool, cannot recommend enough.
+- [Using XCTAssertThrowsError in your Swift tests](http://makebeforebreak.com/post/using-xctassertthrowserror-in-your-swift-tests/) for testing the right `Error` is thrown

 ## License